riccardoEspositoXhpo/computerScienceNotes/python_wiki.md

 next(iterator) # 3
 next(iterator) # 4
 next(iterator) # Traceback: StopIteration

+next(iterator, 0) # helpful to provide a fallback value, either if you are building up a count/sum
+# or if you want to avoid raising a StopIteration exception

 # once you finish looping you cannot go back, but the iterator keeps track of exactly where you are